Identifying built environment factors influencing driver yielding behavior at unsignalized intersections: A naturalistic open-source dataset collected in Minnesota: Modeling Driver Yielding

 \section{Modeling Driver Yielding}

-This section outlines the statistical analysis conducted to model driver-yielding rates at 18 unsignalized intersections under study.
-By utilizing the developed model, we can identify significant factors influencing driver yielding at these sites and estimate the likelihood of a driver yielding under the prevailing conditions at similar locations.
+\edit{This section outlines the statistical analysis conducted to model driver-yielding rates at 18 unsignalized intersections under study.
+Through the application of the developed model, along with comparative analysis against other models, we can identify significant factors influencing driver yielding at these sites and estimate the likelihood of a driver yielding under the prevailing conditions at similar locations. }